sirasagi62/promptile-app/README.md

 ## About

-Promptile is a cross-platform GUI application that allows you to save and reuse prompts as templates for inputting into LLMs.
+Promptile (pronounced `prɒmptaɪl`) is a cross-platform GUI application that allows you to save and reuse prompts as templates for inputting into LLMs.

 - Mustache-based template functionality
 - Type setting and type-based template application features